Report on Corporate Governance

 Mr. N. Suryanarayanan, Company Secretary

-Pursuant to the provisions of Sections 205A and 205C of the Companies Act, 1956, the dividend/interest/ refund of applications which remains unclaimed/ unpaid for a period of seven years from the date of transfer to the unpaid dividend/interest/refund account is required to be transferred to the Investor Education and Protection Fund (IEPF) established by the Central Government.
-In terms of the provisions of Section 205C of the Companies Act, 1956, no claim shall lie against the Company after the said transfer.
+Pursuant to the provisions of Section 125 of the Act, the dividend/interest/refund of applications which remains unclaimed/ unpaid for a period of seven years from the date of transfer to the unpaid dividend /interest/refund account is required to be transferred to the Investor Education and Protection Fund (IEPF) established by the Central Government.
+In terms of the provisions of Section 125 of the Act, no claim shall lie against the Company after the said transfer.